cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -frontend.query-rejection.enabled
   [enabled: <boolean> | default = false]

-  # List of query attributes that queries will be matched against.
-Query will be
-  # matched against each of those query attributes separately and if query
+  # List of query_attributes to match and reject queries.
+A query is rejected if
-  # matches any of them then it will be rejected.
+  # it matches any query_attribute in this list.
+Each query_attribute has
+  # several properties (e.g., regex, time_window, user_agent), and all specified
+  # properties must match for a query_attribute to be considered a match.
+Only
+  # the specified keys are checked, and an AND operator is applied to them.
   [query_attributes: <list of QueryAttribute> | default = []]

 # Duration to delay the evaluation of rules to ensure the underlying metrics